empressmia/check_repo/README.md

 A new log file is created for each run of the script so one don't get a large unreadable file for all repos named in the list.
 If you want an ongoing log file though just comment line 38 out ('```rm -f $log_file```').

 # repo_manager
 A python shell for managing your git-repostiories along with the bash script.
 Has autocompletion and history.

-More infos will come soon, stay tuned.
+The shell has some commands one can list with hitting <kbd>Tab</kbd> twice, starting to type a command and hitting <kbd>Tab</kbd> once will autocomplete it.
+Major feature is adding repositories to your *repos.conf* and managing it.
+If you add a new repo, the list will update itself.
+One can the actual log and the *workon <reponame>* command will open a new terminal with your repo path as working directory.
+Key idea was the possibility to quickly jump between repositories named on list.

+Type *help* for all implemented commands with a short but useful description.

+Currently the *gnome-terminal* is used to open a new terminal, using *workon*.
+Pleas feel free to enter the name of your terminal(-emulator) in line 222 in *repo_manager.py*.
+A configuration file for the shell will come by time.

+### TODOs/Future Work
+Only commands not implemented so far are *ignore* and *unignore* for keeping repositories on the watch-list, but excluding them from any autoupdate or autopush.
+Also comments to the source code will be added.